webstudio-is/webstudio-rfcs/text/0002-keyboard-accessibility.md

 # Drawbacks

-- Some may feel that using tab to focus a list item is more intuitive due to past experience.
+Some may feel that using tab to focus a list item is more intuitive due to past experience.
 We don't support that to provide a consistent way to escape the list quickly.

 # Alternatives

-There are lots of alternatives, but the point of this RFC is to have a consistent, good way to handle all scenarios for a complex UI.
+There are lots of alternatives, but the point of this RFC is to have a consistent way to handle all scenarios for a complex UI.

 # Unresolved questions